oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 Relying Party:
 : An entity that relies on the Referenced Token and fetches the corresponding Status List Token to validate the status of that Referenced Token.
 Also known as a Verifier.

+Status:
+: The validity state of a Referenced Token as determined by the Issuer of said Token.

 Status List:
 : An object in JSON or CBOR representation containing a compressed byte array that represents the statuses of many Referenced Tokens.